JehanneOS/jehanneos.github.io/_posts/2019-01-06-thought-in-progress.markdown

 ---
 2018 has gone and from my point of view, it has been a great year.

-I've learnt the hard way, a lot of valuable lessons that broke some fundamental assumptions of mine, freeing me from several misconceptions and giving me a priviledged point of view upon important matters.
+I've learned the hard way a lot of valuable lessons that broke some fundamental assumptions of mine, freeing me from several misconceptions and giving me a priviledged point of view upon important matters.